 Type 2 Diabetes

-High protein diets, where protein foods replace sugar-laden foods, can be an effective strategy for helping with insulin resistance in diabetes.
+- High protein diets, where protein foods replace sugar-laden foods, can be an effective strategy for helping with insulin resistance in diabetes.
 This is because sugar and refined carbohydrates are the main perpetrators when it comes to insulin release.
-Also, ketogenic diets are shown to help with Type 2 diabetes.
-Although remember, Keto Diets are not a high protein diet — they are a high fat diet.

-The USDA states that there is only moderate evidence to support that specific protein choices (lean vs. full fat) affect outcomes in Type 2 diabetes.
-In other words, there is more to the story than just protein choices.
+- However, the USDA states that there is only moderate evidence to support that specific protein choices (lean vs. full fat) affect outcomes in Type 2 diabetes.

-In fact, research has even shown that increasing protein intake after certain kinds of fractures improves healing outcomes and reduces the length of time the individual has to rehabilitate in a hospital setting.
-That seems like a pretty strong argument for protein being important in the health of your bones.
-Research indicates that you should not forget to take in adequate amounts of calcium when eating a high protein diet if you are looking to strengthen your bones and promote bone growth.
-So there is logic behind the age-old promotion to drink plenty of milk.
+- Research indicates that you should not forget to take in adequate amounts of calcium when eating a high protein diet if you are looking to strengthen your bones and promote bone growth.

-The amount of calories that you need for your body to function properly depends on many factors, one of which being your metabolic rate.
-Protein has been shown to increase a person’s metabolic rate, both while awake and during sleep.
-Increasing metabolic rate with a regular caloric intake means that you can shed those extra pounds and get into those pants you haven’t worn since high school.
+- Protein has been shown to increase a person’s metabolic rate, both while awake and during sleep.
+Increasing metabolic rate with a regular caloric intake means that you can shed those extra pounds.

-Food allergies to proteins can present themselves in a multitude of ways.
 Atopic dermatitis, a kind of skin rash, is one common way that protein allergies can surface.
-Sometimes the allergy to the protein is hard to detect because of the mild signs and symptoms such as fatigue and gastrointestinal complaints.
+However, sometimes the allergy to the protein is hard to detect because of the mild signs and symptoms such as fatigue and gastrointestinal complaints.

-The other common way protein allergies are tested is by taking part in an elimination-style diet, where a specific food is eliminated from your normal eating habits and you take note of how you feel when the food is removed, compared to when you were eating the food as normal.
-For example, many people have an allergy to dairy and will have a noticeable improvement in symptoms and energy when dairy is removed from their diet.
+Protein allergies are also tested is by taking part in an elimination-style diet, where a specific food is eliminated from your normal eating habits and you take note of how you feel when the food is removed, compared to when you were eating the food as normal.

 Below are listed some of the most common foods that can cause people to experience food allergies: